Queen Isabella II

 person, corporation, business house or establishment will be permitted to

-impress upon the outside of letters a rubber stamp indicating by whom they are
+impress upon the outside of letters a rubber stamp indicating by whom they

-dispatched.
-Letters thus marked, which
+are dispatched.
+Letters thus marked,

-the rubber stamp.
+named in the rubber stamp.
 Article 18.
 Closed

 (or sealed) letters transmitted from one place to another, although not sent